PodMov Daily: Wednesday, July 31

 Whether you’re beginning yourself or would like to help a friend take the plunge, Dave’s wise words will boost any prospective podcaster’s confidence.
 If you’re experienced with audio technology, this article still has plenty to offer.
 A story about his grandmother’s reaction to early cars made us laugh out loud, and if we need more of anything, it’s that.

 Language education and learning podcasts have exploded in popularity in the past few years, with Duolingo’s English-Spanish program topping 13 million downloads.
 The success of these shows makes perfect sense — to immerse oneself in teachable conversations at a pace designed for learning follows what we know about vocabulary acquisition.
 Another reason behind their popularity, according to Alex Ledsom in Forbes, is that they engage with the “global trend of cultural diversity in broadcasting.”

 Duolingo’s new French-English podcast tells stories by native French speakers with narration by an English-speaking host.
 “The podcasts are not intended as language lessons but instead offer true stories from the diverse range of French native speakers around the world,” explains Ledsom.
 The first episode tells the story of Mahmoud M’Seddi, “the son of Tunisian immigrants and the youngest winner of France’s Grand Prize for Best Parisian Baguette in 2018.”
-C’est magnifique!more from forbes
+C’est magnifique!

 Last week, the annual Voice Summit was held in Newark, NJ.
 The event gathers developers, marketers, and entrepreneurs to discuss the role of voice in technology and commerce.
 Steven Goldstein, CEO of audio innovation firm Amplifi Media, delivered some key takeaways in a blog post.